CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

    ```

 5. **Test the Cog**
-   - Run the bot and ensure the new cog is loaded without errors.
+   - Run the bot with your changes and ensure the new cog is loaded without errors.
    - Test the commands and listeners to verify they work as expected.

 6. **Document the Cog**